dexe-network/DeXe-Protocol/docs/Protocol/Litepaper.md

 #### TraderPools

-A trader can create his own pool (fund) by sending a transaction using the smart contract method.
-The pool can be public and private.
-In private pool, the trader enters the addresses in the whitelist that can invest in this fund, public is open for all investors.
+Traders can create their own investment pool (fund) by executing a transaction via the smart contract method.
+The pool can be either public or private.
+A private pool requires whitelisted addresses for investment, while a public pool is open to all investors.

 There are **2** types of pool:
 - *Standard*: trade using whitelisted tokens